Home Care Instructions after

 When you return to work will depend on your recovery and the type of work you

-The Spine Clinic staff will work with you to balance pain medicine, pain
+The Spine Clinic staff will be working with you to balance pain medicine, pain

 management, and activity.
 The goal is to taper you off of your pain medicine by 6